Ryan-DowlingSoka/ryan-dowlingsoka.github.io/_unreal/batch-rename-tool.md

 ---
-title: "Batch Rename Tool"
+title: "Batch Rename Editor Widget Tutorial"
 date: 2022-02-04
-image: "/unreal/hanging-vertex-animation/hanging-vertex-animation.png"
+image: "/unreal/batch-rename-tool/BatchRename_Reel.gif"
 ---

 Renaming lots of objects in unreal is a bit unwieldy.
 If you aren’t a scripter it can be large pain.
 This tool is very similar to one I built for use in production at The Coalition.